atfrank/PyShifts/README.md

 ## Publications

-* `Pyshifts`(In revision) : Jingru Xie, Kexin Zhang and Aaron T. Frank.
-"Pyshifts: A PyMOL Plugin for Chemical Shift-Based Analysis of Biomolecular Ensembles".
+* `Pyshifts`(In press) : Jingru Xie, Kexin Zhang and Aaron T. Frank.
+"PyShifts: A PyMOL Plugin for Chemical Shift-Based Analysis of Biomolecular Ensembles."
+The Journal of Physical Chemistry B 118.42 (2014): 12168-12175.

 * `LarmorD`: Frank, Aaron T., Sean M. Law, and Charles L. Brooks III.
 "A simple and fast approach for predicting 1H and 13C chemical shifts: toward chemical shift-guided simulations of RNA."
-The Journal of Physical Chemistry B 118.42 (2014): 12168-12175.
+The Journal of Chemical Information and Modeling (2020).

 * `LarmorC⍺`: Frank, Aaron T., et al. "Predicting Protein Backbone Chemical Shifts From Cα Coordinates: Extracting High Resolution Experimental Observables from Low Resolution Models."
 Journal of chemical theory and computation 11.1 (2014): 325-331.